 - 1 In the RAS Console, select the Publishing category and click the Add icon below the Published Resources tree.
 This will launch the publishing wizard. - 2 In the first step of the wizard select Desktop and click Next. - 3 On the Select Desktop Type page, select Remote Desktop PC and click Next.
-The Remote PC Desktop page opens. - 4 Specify a name, an optional description, and change the icon if needed.

-- 5 Click the [...] button next to the Selected Remote PC field to specify from which remote PC the desktop should be published.
-In the box that opens, double-click a PC to select it. - 6 Select the desired Desktop Size properties. - 7 Click Finish to publish the desktop.
+The Remote PC Desktop page opens. - 4 Specify a name, an optional description, and change the icon if needed. - 5 Click the [...] button next to the Selected Remote PC field to specify from which Remote PC the desktop should be published.
+In the box that opens, double-click a PC to select it. - 6 Select the desired Desktop Size properties. - On the next page, specify the initial status of the resource.
+Choose from Enabled (end users can launch the resource), Disabled (the resource will not appear in Parallels Client), In maintenance (the resource will appear in Parallels Client but users will not be able to launch it).
+When a resource is in maintenance and a user tries to launch it, they will see a message.
+To customize the message, click the Configure button.
+For more info, see Site defaults (Publishing) (p.
+245). - 8 Click Finish to publish the desktop.